 The group meets the second Saturday of each month (except for May, June, July and August).
 Meetings are from 10-noon and consist of speaker and discussion time for parents and social time for the kids.
 Meetings take place at the Arthritis Foundation office (10427 W. Lincoln Ave, Suite 1300, West Allis, WI 53227).

-- Saturday, June 7 - Sports and JA
+- Saturday, June 7 - Therapeutic Qualities of Aquatic Therapy for those with JA

 Questions about JAFN?
 Contact Liz Atchison at 651-229-5371.